OpenStickCommunity/Hardware/Trains Sim Racing Stuff/Logitech G PRO RS Wheel Rim template/README.md

 ## Attribution

-The following text must be included in any distribution of derivatives of these models, the custom board or the code for it.
+The following text must be included in any distribution of derivatives of these models.
 All links must also be included.

 Based on the Logitech G PRO RS Wheel Rim template project by TheTrain